illixion/vscode-vibrancy-continued/README.md

 # ❗️ Important notice for Windows 10/11 users

-### tl;dr YOU WON'T BE ABLE TO RESIZE THE VSCODE WINDOW unless you downgrade VSCode to 1.85.2
+### tl;dr YOU WON'T BE ABLE TO RESIZE THE VSCODE WINDOW unless you do this

-VSCode 1.86 and newer has known issues on Windows 10/11 due to breaking changes in Electron 27.
-Your VSCode windows **may stop being resizable, snappable or maximizable** if Vibrancy is applied on Windows, and you must also use "custom" for `window.titleBarStyle` setting.
-Some users have reported that [AltSnap](https://github.com/RamonUnch/AltSnap) may be able to solve this issue.

-If this is undesired, **please downgrade to VSCode 1.85.2**, which can be downloaded using this URL: https://update.code.visualstudio.com/1.85.2/win32-x64-user/stable
+By default, when Vibrancy is installed on VSCode 1.86 and newer on Windows, your VSCode windows **may stop being resizable, snappable or maximizable**.
+This is a known issue related to VSCode 1.86 and Electron 27 and it occurs due to hardware acceleration leading to distorted text.
+Vibrancy will by default apply a mitigation that enables frameless windows, but this also causes issues with window interaction.

+The correct process to install Vibrancy on Windows is:

+1. Update your VSCode shortcut to include `--disable-gpu-compositing` at the end of "Target" field, for example: `"C:\Users\User\AppData\Local\Programs\Microsoft VS Code\Code.exe" --disable-gpu-compositing`
+2. (optional) Update your shell configuration to add the same argument to `code`, needed if VSCode isn't running when you use `code`
+3. Install Vibrancy Continued
+4. Go to settings and check **Disable frameless window** (`vscode_vibrancy.disableFramelessWindow`)
+5. Press F1 and select **Reload Vibrancy**

 **Instructionds for removing Vibrancy** can be found here: [How to uninstall Vibrancy](#how-to-uninstall-vibrancy)